 - Once lentils are almost cooked, add finely chopped spinach and coconut milk.

 - Let this simmer on low flame for 4 to 5 minutes.
-And the creamy, delicious lentil curry is ready to serve!
+And the creamy, delicious spinach lentil curry is ready to serve!

 Instant pot cooking times will vary according to the lentils used.